Adam Kelso Fulton: Personal life

 Kelso Fulton was born at 18 Walker Street, Edinburgh, Scotland on 10 April 1929.
 In 1952, he graduated Bachelor of Medicine and Bachelor of Surgery (MBChB) from the University of Edinburgh.
 In 1956, he was recalled to the Royal Army Medical Corps for Operation Musketeer (Suez) and served with the 4th Field Dressing Station, which was established at the Ophthalmic Hospital, Port Said, Egypt.
 Following a period of voluntary work with the Grenfell Mission in Labrador, working in the outlying areas and with the hospital ship, he entered into general practice.
 Appointments included, Aberfeldy, then Audley – where, on 21 July 1963, he was selected county Divisional Surgeon to the St John Ambulance Brigade – and finally, from 1967 onwards, Kinross.

 Fulton, together with his wife Norma (née Reid) were active members of the community.
 In 1976, he was the founding President of the Kinross and District Rotary Club – a permanent memorial fund was established in his name to support children's education in Mombasa, Kenya; he served on the Kinross Primary School Board; his advocacy and efforts resulted in the establishment of the Hayfield Wildlife Garden; he received a Chief Scout commendation for his work with the organisation.
 He was also a past president of both the curling and tennis clubs; he helped to organise the Kinross half marathons; and he was a keen supporter of Kinross Rugby Club.

-Fulton was an individual “who maintained the highest ideals of fellowship and service”, and one who also held a deep rooted “desire to encourage achievement at all levels”.
+Fulton was an individual “who maintained the highest ideals of fellowship and service”, and one who also held a “desire to encourage achievement at all levels”.